Albert E. Burke

 Albert E. Burke (1919–1999) was a Yale University professor and a pioneer of public educational television.
 Burke was an early environmentalist, advocating for stewardship of the environment in the 1950s.
 He rose to national fame as an early media personality on radio and television, and as an author and in-demand public speaker.

 Education

-Burke received his B.A. and M.A. in Earth Science from UCLA.
+Burke received both bachelor's and master's degrees in Earth Science from UCLA.
 He completed graduate work at Harvard in 1951.

 Burke held a doctorate in International Relations from the University of Pennsylvania.
 His dissertation was "A political economic survey of Soviet Central Asia" (1959).